kubernetes-sigs/azurefile-csi-driver/deploy/example/cloning/README.md

 - supported from v1.28.6, v1.29.1
 - SMB file share is supported, NFS file share is not supported
+- use of private endpoints is not supported due to the 'DenyAll' default network rules in the storage account's VNet settings

 ## Prerequisites
-- ensure that the virtual network on which the driver controller pod is running is included in the allowed list of the storage account VNet setting.
+- make sure that the virtual network hosting the driver controller pod is added to the list of allowed virtual networks in the storage account's VNet settings

 ## Create a Source PVC